 Capitalize formal titles used directly before an individual’s name.
 Lower case all titles if they fall after the person’s name.

-Harvey Perlman, chancellor.
-Introduce Chancellor Harvey Perlman.
+Ronnie Green, chancellor.
+Introduce Chancellor Ronnie Green.
 Meet food scientist Steve Taylor.
 Meet Steve Taylor, professor of food science.
 I know Scarlet editor Troy Fedderson.

 There are an ever-increasing number of named professorships from professorships named for donors, named chairs and University professorships like Regents professorships and Willa Cather and Charles Bessey professorships.
 In general, it is thought that as a matter of respect for the professor earning a named professorship that his/her full, named professorship be listed as an identifier for the professor.
 An exception should be considered in brochures or other copy where a long title will appear awkward or tedious.
 Writers should consider using the named professorship/title on a second or subsequent reference to avoid a cumbersome identifier.